 Why you’ll love this Peruvian chicken recipe

 I have been making this recipe, or some variation of it, for a while and my family loves it.
-While it’s not authentic in any way, this recipe pulls its flavor inspiration and sauce from traditional pollo a la brasa.
+While it’s not authentic in any way, but the recipe pulls its flavor inspiration and sauce from the traditional Peruvian pollo a la brasa.

-I’ve paired it with my own dairy-free version of an aji verde – which I’m just calling a green sauce because I simply can’t find the key ingredient aji amarillo paste.
-If you can find some, add 1 tablespoon to the sauce for a more authentic flavor.
+I’ve paired it with my own dairy-free version of an aji verde – which I’m just calling a green sauce because I simply can’t find the key ingredient aji amarillo paste that would make it a real aji verde.

 More dairy free chicken recipes: dairy free butter chicken / hot honey chicken sandwiches / chicken bacon ranch pasta / chicken pomodoro

 - Whole chicken – I’ve listed 1 whole cut up chicken for this recipe, but you can use any kind of chicken pieces for this.
-Just make sure it’s bone-in, skin-on chicken to get the best flavor.
+You want bone-in, skin-on chicken for this recipe.
+It gives you a juicier, more flavorful result.

 - Soy sauce – I used reduced-sodium soy sauce because that’s what we normally have in the fridge, but if you want to use regular, just adjust your salt amount a bit.
-If you want to make this gluten free, swap the soy sauce for tamari.
+If you want to make this gluten free, you can use tamari instead of soy sauce.

 - Champagne Vinegar – This adds brightness to the spice rub.
 If you don’t have it, you can substitute white wine vinegar, apple cider vinegar or even lemon juice.

-- Don’t skimp on the salt – It might seem like a lot, but I promise it isn’t.
-The right amount will bring out all the flavors in the chicken.
+- Don’t skimp on the salt.
+It might seem like a lot, but I promise it isn’t.
+You’re seasoning an entire chicken, and the right amount will bring out all the flavors.

-- Adjust the heat – If you like things spicier, add an extra pepper or remove the seeds to make the sauce milder.
+- Adjust the heat.
+If you like things spicier, add an extra pepper.
+If you’re not into the heat, remove the seeds or use a little less.

 - Want to speed things up?
 Try making your spice mixture and sauce ahead of time.
 The sauce can last in the fridge for up to 4 days.